hcl14/Character_test/README.md

 ## Face swapping

-I propose to start with cloning a certain face swapper model like [https://github.com/ai-forever/ghost](https://github.com/ai-forever/ghost)
+I propose to start with cloning a certain face swapper model like [https://github.com/ai-forever/ghost](https://github.com/ai-forever/ghost) (My [fork](https://github.com/hcl14/ghost)).

 Clone this repo.
 It is quite old, so their Colab does not work, as well as requirements.txt are ill-written.